sud82/aerospike-kubernetes-operator-workshop/README.md

 ```

-> **Note**: Here Source and Destination clusters are deployed in a single namespace.
-If the user wants to deploy these clusters in different namespaces then the user has to follow [these](#multiple-aerospike-clusters-in-multiple-k8s-namespaces) steps.
+> **Note**: Here, Source and Destination clusters are deployed in a single k8s namespace.
+The operator can also deploy Aerospike clusters in multiple k8s namespaces.